Gruppe-H/DB_Exam/README.md

 The database is called *DB_exam* and the password should fit the one in the frontend .env file.

-Download all the files from the "neo4j" folder: [](https://github.com/Gruppe-H/DB_Exam/blob/main/DB_export/neo4j/)
+Download all the files from the "neo4j" folder: [Files for Neo4j setup](https://github.com/Gruppe-H/DB_Exam/blob/main/DB_export/neo4j/)

 **Click on Graph DSBM and click plugins and install APOC:**